erakai/PoEBudgetPlanner/README.md

 ## Information:

-Developed solely by EragonKa in Java 1.8
+Developed solely by EragonKai in Java 1.8

 ### Goals:

-- Easy to user interface, utilizing the built in Swing GUI
+- Easy to use interface, utilizing the built in Swing GUI

 - Allows users to input multiple currency types, which are then all converted to chaos